cole-ruehle/concept_backend/design/learning/constraint-monitor-test-results.md

 ### 3. Scenario: Transit Headway Alert

-**Purpose**: Validates detection of infrequent transit service that could impact hiking plans.
+**Purpose**: Tests that the system can detect when transit service is infrequent.

 **Test Setup**: Route uses transit stop 'stop-north' with >45min headway